 A list of hyperlinked NGOs by region, affiliation, and country.

-Department of Economic and Social Affairs NGO Branch
+U.N.
+Dept. of Economic and Social Affairs - NGO Branch

 The DESA NGO Branch is the focal point within the UN Secretariat for non-governmental organizations in consultative status with the Economic and Social Council (ECOSOC) and for NGOs seeking status.